jeffersonrodriguezc/jeffersonrodriguezc.github.io/_certificates/certificates-2.md

 ---
+title: "TensorFlow Developer by deeplearning.ai on coursera"
-title: "In this specialization, you got a grounding in what you need to get started with TensorFlow: In Practice.
+excerpt: "In this specialization, you got a grounding in what you need to get started with TensorFlow: In Practice.
 The goal was to help you take the next steps, such as going deeper into understanding Machine Learning and the practice of understanding loss